jasonrogena/jasonrogena.github.io/_posts/2016-09-14-osx-signing-off-git-using-gpg.md

 The *-s* switch appends your name and email address to the bottom of the commit message (called signing-off a commit) while *-S* signs the commit using your GPG private key.

-You can make Git sign all commits and tags by default by running:
+You can make Git sign all commits by default, by running:

     git config --global commit.gpgsign true
-    git config --global tag.gpgsign true

 ### 3. Cache GPG Passphrase Using GPG Agent